Chapter 6 Om

 People could develop an appreciation of the land that goes beyond politics, but we live in a culture far from such a level of understanding.
 Someone smarter than me will need to invent a reliable form of ecocapitalism.

 Perhaps, to save the world, all we need is a good cleaning crew.
 To clean up our mess, we need people who know how to use a mop and bucket.
 You might say that a mop and bucket do not deal with the complexities of industrial emissions on the biosphere.
 Do you have a better solution?
-Or will you support politicians who keep throwing billions of dollars at agendas?
-I do not believe global pollution agendas are likely to do anything other than waste money, and politicians will continue to use fancy words to invent big deals that never work.
+Or will you support politicians who keep throwing billions of dollars at agendas, fancy words, and big deals?
+The last time I looked at an international conference on the environment, there was no concern about the environment.
+Instead, billions of dollars were thrown on the table, and the international politicians grabbed the money while screaming mine, mine, mine.

-I joined Greenpeace, which would send letters to politicians about the dangers of nuclear power.
+I joined Greenpeace, which would send politicians letters about the dangers of nuclear power.
 The old nuclear reactors were extremely dangerous.
-I broke away from Greenpeace after learning that new nuclear reactors are safer (Goldstein, 2019).
-A lot of environmentalists say we should use Solar and wind to generate energy.
+I left Greenpeace after learning that new nuclear reactors are safer (Goldstein, 2019).
+Many environmentalists argue that we should utilize solar and wind energy to generate power.
 However, solar and wind plants require maintenance, which can use more resources than they produce.
-Ultimately, the world needs to stop depending on too much industry, and we need a greener world; however, we will not be able to stop industrial development in Asia and South America.
-Pollution will increase if burning stuff powers these new modern societies.
-Nuclear power may be the only option to reduce pollution.
-Someday, perhaps centuries from now, we will reduce industry and have a greener world, but we are not anywhere near that stage yet.
+We will not be able to stop industrial development in Asia and South America.
+Pollution will increase if fossil fuels continue to power modern societies.
+Nuclear power may be the only viable option to reduce pollution for now.

 Section 6: The Monster